matheusmv/react/01-hooks/README.md

     });
     ```

- - will run only on component creation
+ - run only on component creation

     ```jsx
     useEffect(() => {